gertvermeersch/vat-guard-woocommerce/readme.txt

 * Admin settings interface

 == Upgrade Notice ==

+= 1.3.8 =
+Bug fix for block checkout setting compatibility.
+Recommended for all users.

 = 1.3.7 =
 Enhanced admin interface with comprehensive Help & Support tab, common questions, and better documentation access.
 Recommended for all users.